 Ghee is a variety of clarified butter that differs significantly from the typical clarified butter found in French kitchens.
 Cooked for much longer, it renders a golden colour and a much deeper flavour.

 With roots in India, ghee is used in the cuisines of South and South-East Asia, with modified versions used in parts of the Middle East and both North and East Africa.
 With the domestication of cattle came a wave of butter consumption.
 Still, India's sun didn't make for an environment conducive to storing butter.
 And so began the clarification process, where butter was cooked down until there was a clear separation between liquid fats, and milk solids which were removed.
-Also known as ney or thuppakam in Tamil and thuppa in Kannada, the word ghee itself comes from the Sanskrit word meaning "to sprinkle."
+Also known as ney or thuppakam in Tamil, thuppa in Kannada, ghyo in Punjabi (or ghey, but don’t get our founders started) the word ghee itself comes from the Sanskrit word meaning "to sprinkle."
 And with as versatile an ingredient as ghee, we can't think of a better root word.

 Speaking of roots, ghee has a history of having its praises sung.
 It's even featured in Hindu mythology from thousands of years ago.
 The story goes that the lord of creatures, Prajapati, rubbed his hands together to create the first-ever batch of ghee and then poured it into flames to create his children.
 To this day, practicing Hindus still pour ghee into sacred fires as an act auspicious enough for wedding and funeral ceremonies, amongst others.

 Popularly known as a sacred fat or liquid gold amongst South Asians, ghee appears in some of the most ancient Sanskrit literature.
 From the Dharmasutra law verses to early chapters of the Bhagavad Gita (chapter 9 to be specific and in the hymns of Rig Veda from approximately 1500BCE, ghee is consistently described as an ingredient fit for the gods.